1. Home

 Pick the first element you want to see in your report.
 Once you click on any element it will appear on your report and you will see the editor.

-1. Your data – this is where you can see all your files.
-Click on any file to add them to the chart.
+1. Your data: This is where you can see all your files.
+Click on any data source and select any column to add it to the chart.
 This feature enables you to build a dashboard from several data sources.

-2. Element setup – in this box you can arrange the Y, and X axes, apply filters, and sort chart data.
+2. Element setup: In this section, you can arrange the Y and X axes.
+You can also drag and drop any column here, apply filters, and sort chart data.

-4. Report preview – here you can arrange, and resize all charts using drag and drop functionality.
+3. Report preview: here you can arrange, and resize all charts using drag and drop functionality.
 This is the preview of all elements.

 Report editor view on Ajelix BI